weifund/weifund/README.md

 - Deploy on POC 8 Testnet
 - Share Link on Tracker Page
 - Progress Tracker Embed Widget
+- Connect to NameReg for readable Campaign Host Name

 Note, Crowdfundrr is presently undeployed on POC 8 Testnet but is tested on Mist/AlethZero.
 <!--